 Christopher received a Master of Arts in Professional Counseling from Liberty University and also holds a Bachelor of Arts in Political Science and History from Grove City College, a private Christian college located near his hometown of Pittsburgh, Pennsylvania.
 He resides in northern Virginia with his wife and five children, and is a member of Blue Ridge Bible Church.

-Nina F. Angeles, MA, NCC is a resident in counseling in Virginia.
+Nina F. Angeles, MA, LPC, NCC is a licensed professional and nationally certified counselor in the Commonwealth of Virginia and Washington, DC.
 Her desire in counseling is to help individuals overcome the hurt and pain of the past to improve their quality of life in the present.
 She works with individuals and couples struggling with abandonment, domestic violence, physical and sexual abuse, shame, grief and loss, and trauma.
 Nina’s counseling practice is based on the Lord Jesus Christ’s promise, as state in Isaiah 61: 1-3 where He said He turns ashes into beauty, and exchanges grief and despair for His joy and praise.
-Nina has a master’s degree from Marymount University and is a National Certified Counselor.
+Nina has a master’s degree from Marymount University.

 Charmaine R. Dockett, MA, LUTC is a graduate of Capital Seminary and Graduate School.
 She is a resident in counseling in Virginia.
 Charmaine brings authentic listening joined with the power of hope into the counseling relationship.
 Hope is the gift of the Lord (Rom 15:13).
 When life brings its seasons of challenges and difficulties, Charmaine is confident that a road traveled together is the beginning of change.
 She believes in the uniqueness of individuals and without judgment, brings faith for the faithful and faithless.
 Charmaine compassionately helps those struggling with relationship conflicts, self-esteem issues, trauma, addictions, partners suffering from sexual abuse, depression, anxiety, grief, shame and spiritual brokenness.
 Charmaine uses a variety of therapeutic modalities including psychodynamic and existential therapy, cognitive behavioral therapy, family systems, and motivational therapy, as well as neuro-counseling and mindfulness.
 However, she believes it necessary to collaborate and identify together what will prove most helpful in leading to the mind, body and spiritual wholeness.
 Charmaine has been married for 32 years and is the mother of four adult children.
 Her personal and professional life has brought her through many of life’s challenges in marriage, family, and work.
 Through these experiences, she believes that with the Lord, all things are possible.
 Charmaine works with individuals, couples, and families.
 Charmaine is a member of the American Counseling Association and Northern Virginia Licensed Professional Counselors.
 Charmaine is also bilingual, speaking Spanish and English.